We want you to pass the exam the first time – and we know you do, too!

-- Send us a copy of your score sheet.
-We can break down the test sections and give feedback on which chapters need to be reviewed.
+Send us a copy of your score sheet.
+We can break down the test sections and give feedback on which chapters you need to review.
 Bad stuff happens, period.
 It is simply a fact of life that not everyone will pass the exam the first time, or even the second time.

-- Even though you may have had a bad test day, this course has more than enough information for you to pass.
+Even though you may have had a bad test day, our courses have more than enough information for you to pass.
 There are a lot of reasons some of our students have to retake the exam (didn’t finish the course, bad test taker, first time test anxiety, slept on the wrong side of the bed, personal issues, etc.).

-- WE WILL STICK WITH YOU UNTIL YOU PASS!
-Please scan and email us your score sheet so we can break down the test sections and provide helpful feedback on which topics need to be reviewed.
+WE WILL STICK WITH YOU UNTIL YOU PASS!
+Please scan and email us your score sheet so we can break down the test sections and provide helpful feedback on which topics you need to review.

-- Be sure to once again review test topics where your scored well.
+Before you retake your exam: Review test topics where you scored well.
 If you concentrate only on your weak areas, you will forget the details of the other topics.
 Just because you scored high on a particular section of the exam the first time doesn’t mean you’ll do that well on a retake—review all of the material before retaking the exam!